telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 * PostgreSQL:
     * It only works for building historical context data in PostgreSQL.
-    * The endpoint for POSTGRESQL is `iot-postgresql` but can be changed through the CYGNUS_POSTGRESQL_HOST environment variable.
+    * The endpoint for PostgreSQL is `iot-postgresql` but can be changed through the CYGNUS_POSTGRESQL_HOST environment variable.
-    * The port for POSTGRESQL is `3306` but can be changed through the CYGNUS_POSTGRESQL_PORT environment variable.
+    * The port for PostgreSQL is `3306` but can be changed through the CYGNUS_POSTGRESQL_PORT environment variable.
     * The user for PostgreSQL is `postgresql` but can be changed through the CYGNUS_POSTGRESQL_USER environment variable.
     * The pass for PostgreSQL is `postgresql` but can be changed through the CYGNUS_POSTGRESQL_PASS environment variable.
     * CYGNUS_POSTGRESQL_ENABLE_ENCODING: true applies the new encoding, false applies the old encoding.